-So it’s Halloween time, well officially that is the 31st of October 2017, and even though you may have retired your costumes from the previous weekends antics, no doubt many diehard party goers will still venture out in their spooky suits and more.
+So it’s Halloween time, well officially that is on the 31st of October 2017, and time to learn some Horrifying Halloween Expressions, even though you may have retired your costumes from the previous weekends antics, no doubt many diehard party goers will still venture out in their spooky suits and more.

 In this post we are mainly focusing on those eerie expressions that are more common on this side of October.
 Even though some may seem quite obvious, being loan words from the English language or more accurately American culture, others are outright Japanese only.

 Hopefully, this list will help contribute to your horrifying Halloween haunts, especially if you happen to be in Japan.